helekal/UD_Estonian_examplesentences/README.md

 Every sentence has it's own ID (# sent_id).
 In all the sentence there is at least one Lvl-tag (eg Lvl=1).
 Words with such tags are suitable to be asked in a game.

+FOR EXAMPLE:
+If Lvl=1 is tagged to a word with syntactic relation "nsubj" in a sentence, it means in that sentence a player has to either find a subject or the word with Lvl-tag is brought out and player is supposed to give a correct syntactic function to it.

 ### How to run the programs that compile the corpus?
 LISADA